censorship-no/ceno-docs/user-manual/en/intro/ouinet.md

 ## Who is it for?

 Ouinet is mostly useful for software developers, content creators and publishers who want to enable users of their applications to share retrieved content with other users.
-This reduces the overall demand on the application server and improves content accessibility for users living in countries that block access to the application server.
+This reduces the overall demand on the application server and improves content accessibility for users living in countries that block access to that server.

 Please note that Ouinet is still an experimental project: some features may not work reliably enough in certain scenarios, bugs may exist and crashes may occur.
 We encourage you to ask us at <cenoers@equalit.ie>, test it and report back; your feedback will be very welcome.